nehcgnak/CrackingMachineLearningInterview/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/1/1b/Reinforcement_learning_diagram.svg/250px-Reinforcement_learning_diagram.svg.png)
 #### What is Deep Learning ?
-        Deep learning is defined as algorithms inspired by the structure and function of the brain called artificial neural networks(ANN).Deep learning most probably focuses on Non Linear Analysis and is recommended for Non Linear problems regarding Artificial Intelligence.
+        Deep learning is defined as algorithms inspired by the structure and function of the brain called artificial neural networks(ANN).Deep learning most probably focuses on nonlinear analysis and is recommended for Non Linear problems regarding artificial intelligence.

 #### Difference between Machine Learning and Deep Learning?
         Since DL is a subset of ML and both being subset of AI.While basic machine learning models do become progressively better at whatever their function is, they still need some guidance.
 If an AI algorithm returns an inaccurate prediction, then an engineer has to step in and make adjustments.
 With a deep learning model, an algorithm can determine on its own if a prediction is accurate or not through its own neural network.
 ![](https://lawtomated.com/wp-content/uploads/2019/04/MLvsDL.png)
-#### Difference between SemiSupervised and Reinforcment Learning?
+#### Difference between Semisupervised and Reinforcement Learning?

 #### Difference between Bias and Variance?
         Bias is definned as over simplification assumption assumed by the model,